Diesel–electric powertrain: Military vehicles

 Diesel–electric propulsion has been tried on some military vehicles, such as tanks.
+The German armored vehicles VK 45.01 (P), Elefant, and Panzer VIII Maus of the Second World War were petrol-electric or diesel-electric propelled.
 The prototype TOG1 and TOG2 super heavy tanks of the Second World War used twin generators driven by V12 diesel engines.
 More recent prototypes include the SEP modular armoured vehicle and T95e.
 Future tanks may use diesel–electric drives to improve fuel efficiency while reducing the size, weight and noise of the power plant.
-Attempts with diesel–electric drives on wheeled military vehicles include the unsuccessful ACEC Cobra, MGV, and XM1219 Armed Robotic Vehicle.
+Attempts with diesel–electric drives on wheeled military vehicles include the unsuccessful ACEC Cobra, MGV, and XM1219 armed robotic vehicle.